-Success in today's ever-changing, competitive environment demands continual organizational learning and agility.
+Success in today's ever-changing, globally competitive environment demands continual organizational learning and agility.
 Agility requires a capacity for rapid change and for flexibility in operations.
-Health care organizations face ever-shorter cycles for introducing new or improved health care services, as well as for faster and more flexible responses to patients and other customers, and nonprofit and government organizations are increasingly being asked to respond rapidly to new or emerging issues.
-Disruptive events are occurring more frequently, triggered by innovative technologies or service introductions, economic upheaval or stress, major weather events, or social or societal demands.
+Organizations face ever-shorter cycles for introducing new or improved products and services, and nonprofit and government organizations are increasingly being asked to respond rapidly to new or emerging issues.
+Disruptive events are occurring more frequently, triggered by innovative technologies or product introductions, economic upheaval or stress, major weather events, or social or societal demands.
 Organizations must be capable of managing risk and making transformational changes on an ever-shorter cycle time.
 Major improvements in response times often require new work systems, the simplification of work processes, agile supplier and partner networks, or the ability for rapid changeover from one process or one location to another.
 A cross-trained and empowered workforce and effective management of upto-date organizational knowledge are vital assets in such a demanding environment.

-Organizational learning includes both continuous improvement of existing approaches and significant change or innovation, leading to new goals, approaches, health care services, and markets.
+Organizational learning includes both continuous improvement of existing approaches and significant change or innovation, leading to new goals, approaches, products, and markets.

 Learning needs to be embedded in the way your organization operates.
 This means that learning (1) is a regular part of daily work; (2) results in solving problems at their source (root cause); (3) is focused on building and sharing knowledge throughout your organization; and (4) is driven by opportunities to effect significant, meaningful change and to innovate.
-Sources for learning include employees', physicians', and volunteers' ideas; health care research findings; patients' and other customers' input; best-practice sharing; competitors' performance; and benchmarking.
+Sources for learning include employees' and volunteers' ideas, research and development, customers' input, best-practice sharing, competitors' performance, and benchmarking.